Four Seasons Safari Lodge Serengeti

 At a Glance

-Sip an expertly mixed cocktail in the Sundowner Bar and watch the sun fall below the horizon
+Sip a skillfully mixed cocktail in the informal Sundowner Bar where you can mix your own drinks or choose from an vast beverage list and watch the sun disappear below the horizon.

 Best time to Visit